EngineHub/WorldEditDocs/source/install.rst

 * Forge (recommended if you are using other Forge mods)
 * `Sponge <https://www.spongepowered.org/>`_ (also compatible with Forge mods)

 Note: Paper and Spigot use its own set of mods that are mostly incompatible with mods for Forge and Sponge.
-You *may* want to research what other mods that you may want.
-Regardless, WorldEdit is extremely unique in that it works as a mod for both. 😊
+You *may* want to research what other mods that you may want (generally, Paper and Spigot have much more server administration/"server-ready gameplay mods" and Forge and Sponge have more major gameplay mods).
+Regardless, WorldEdit is extremely unique in that it works as a mod for both 😊, so you can just pick the one that seems the easiest and roll with it. 🤙

 Installation
 =============